 How to Install a Floating Shelf That Actually Stays Up

-Floating shelves are the hipster torture device of the modern home.
-They look effortless on Instagram and they sag, droop or fall off the wall in real life more often than any other DIY install we get called to fix.
-The good news: a properly installed floating shelf will hold 30kg-plus indefinitely.
-The bad news: the brackets and method matter enormously, and “floating” is mostly marketing — it’s a hidden bracket carrying real load.
+Here’s the good news: a properly installed floating shelf will hold 30kg-plus indefinitely.
+The bad news is that the brackets and method matter enormously, and “floating” is mostly marketing — it’s a hidden bracket carrying real load.
+Here’s how our team installs floating shelves so they actually stay floating.

 What you’ll need

-• 60cm spirit level
+- 60cm spirit level

-• Drill with timber and masonry bits
+- Drill with timber and masonry bits — Ozito, Ryobi or Makita all fine

-• Pencil and tape measure
+- Pencil and tape measure

-• The shelf and the rod-style or plate-style bracket
+- The shelf and the rod-style or plate-style bracket

-Step 1: Pick a real bracket
+Step 1: Pick a real bracket — not the foam-tape ones

 The hardware-store shelves with the foam tape on the back?
-Decorative only — they will not hold weight.
+Decorative only.
+They will not hold weight.
 You want either a steel rod bracket (the rods slide into pre-drilled holes in the back of a thick shelf) or a steel plate bracket (a wide steel plate the shelf slides onto).
 Both rely on the same physics: the further apart the bolts, and the deeper the rods, the more load it’ll hold.

 Step 2: Match bracket to shelf depth